droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 >
 > A spell of removal can also cure an afflicted lycanthrope, though those who accept the beast may fight it bitterly.
 As for those unfortunate souls born under the curse, they are doomed to bear their affliction for life.
 As far as my research has shown, there exists no cure, no respite for such individuals.
 They are caught in an eternal struggle, forever haunted by the wolf within.
 ### Stanimir’s Tale
 Stanimir goes first, delivering the same tale as described in <span class="citation">The Dancing Fire (p.
 20)</span>.
 However, exclude the final paragraph, and instead end with the sentence, “The figure in the dancing fire vanquishes its final foe, then disperses in a cloud of smoke and embers.”
-Throughout his tale, the players can notice Stanimir using the *major image* spell to create the shapes in the flames.
+Throughout his tale, the players can notice Stanimir using the [Figment](https://2e.aonprd.com/Spells.aspx?ID=1528) spell to create the shapes in the flames.

 When his tale has ended and all participants have made their guesses—Eliza and Arturi going last, with Eliza voting “True” and Arturi voting “Half-True”—Stanimir reveals that his story was indeed a true tale of the Vistani people, and that the wounded prince lived on as a friend to the Vistani, even when his heart was led astray by shadows and mist.
 (If asked, Stanimir admits that the prince was Strahd von Zarovich in the days before he came to Barovia, and that his promise to the Vistani is why they remain in the valley to this day, “without fear or favor.”)
 ### Eliza’s Tale